hbctraining/Intro-to-Unix-archived/lessons/09_DE_analysis.md

 ### Running R scripts

-In order to run R on Orchestra, let's first log on to the cluster.
-But this time, note the addition of `-X` in our command.
+In order to run R on O2, let's first log on to the cluster.
+But this time, note the addition of `-XY` in our command.
 A number of programs with graphical user interfaces (e.g. R, Matlab) use the X11 system which lets the program run on an remote computer, but display the graphics on your desktop.
-On the Orchestra cluster, any graphics in R that are directly plotted to file also require X11 forwarding.
+On the O2 cluster, any graphics in R that are directly plotted to file also require X11 forwarding.
 To do this, you need to have an X11 server running on your desktop, and your SSH connection needs to have X11 forwarding enabled.

 There are different instructions provided below depending on your operating system:

 **For Mac Users**
 Install [Xquartz](http://xquartz.macosforge.org/landing/) and have it running on your laptop, and use the xterm to login to Orchestra:

-	$ ssh -X user_name@orchestra.med.harvard.edu
+	$ ssh -XY user_name@login.rc.hms.harvard.edu

 **For Windows Users**
 Install [Xming](http://sourceforge.net/projects/xming/) and have it running on your laptop.